PHSKC-APDE/reference-data/README.md

 # reference-data

-Contains useful reference lists that span multiple other repositories/projects
+This respository contains useful reference lists that span multiple other repositories/projects used by Public Health—Seattle & King County.
+See readme files in subfolders for more detailed descriptions of each reference file.